UX Case Study: PlantPal

 Tools

-Figma, Figjam, InDesign
+Figma, FigJam, InDesign

 Statistics show that plant ownership is on the rise in millenial and Generation Z populations.
 As people choose to have less kids and pets, plants seem to fill the desire we have as humans to nurture.
 However, with taking care of any living thing, there are challenges.
 Plant parents report difficulty remembering and staying consistent with their plant's everyday needs.
 In addition to task management, plant parenthood takes a village which can be challenging to locate.